WinVector/wrapr/extras/MacrosInR.md

 <p/>
 .

-To be fair: a lot of the above issues were driven by our insistence on starting from a string column name instead of a symbol or captured un-evaluated code.
+To be fair: some of the above issues were driven by our insistence on starting from a string column name instead of a symbol or captured un-evaluated code.
 Though it is disappointing that "`x`" does not work as a synonym for "`!!sym(x)`" (one would like quoting plus unquoting to look like a no-op).
 The `rlang` preference appears to be strongly for capturing un-evaluated code or arguments.
 However, [prefering non-trivial variables to be in columns](http://www.win-vector.com/blog/2018/08/r-tip-put-your-values-in-columns/) and considering column names to be strings is a valid point of view and a useful when when programming over modeling tasks (where one may supply the set of dependent variables as a vector of column names).
 I feel there is a subtle difference between the problems `rlang` apparently wants to solve (composing NSE interfaces) and the problems analysts/data-scientists actually have (wanting to propagate controlling values, such as column names, into analyses).

 In contrast to the above examples the `base::bquote()` and `wrapr::let()` patterns are fairly regular.